alim395/eXP-Themes/README.md

 # Usage

+## Method 1 - Release:

+Download the [latest release](https://github.com/alim395/eXP-Themes/releases), and copy the folders to the root of you project.

+**OR**

-## Method 1 - Git Clone:
+## Method 2 - Git Clone:

-Either clone the repo with the following command:
+Clone the repo with the following command:

 ```
 git clone https://github.com/alim395/eXP-Themes.git
 ```

 Then copy the "addons" and "themes" folder to the root of your project.

-**OR**

-## Method 2 - Release:

-Download the [latest release](https://github.com/alim395/eXP-Themes/releases), and copy the folders to the root of you project.